 Alia Bhatt injects enthusiasm and masala in the plot as Tia.
 Tia is in Connor, Kerala, to rent out her huge farmhouse, where Arjun accidentally runs into her, and Rahul (Fawad Khan) meets her to rent out her place.

 Unknown to the brothers and Tia, they both have feelings for her, and things come to a head when Tia tells Arjun about what happened between her and Rahul one drunken night.

 The plot is stitched together so perfectly that it seems as if there is a story book unfolding right in front of your eyes.

 Though there is not much focus on the love story of Alia and Sidharth but overall, the director has given every character their space on the screen.
 In the end, rising to a crescendo just like a musical piece coming to its climax, the angst of every character hits you.

 Alia Bhatt brought life onto the screen with her effervescent acting.
 Her character takes a turn towards the end and the Bhatt babe portrayed the range of emotions brilliantly.
 You can really see the Alia from ‘Highway’ overrule the Alia from ‘Shandaar’.

 Sidharth Malhotra and Fawad Khan both put in a fine performance as the two brothers with an everlasting tiff between them.
 Fawad, doted upon by his parents, is the son who can never be wrong, while Sidharth, is terrifyingly candid.

-The best thing of this movie is that it has just two songs which don’t elongate or overshadow the plot.
+The best thing about this movie is that it has just two songs that don’t elongate or overshadow the plot.
 Instead, they enhance the on-going scene.

-In conclusion, Kapoor And Sons is supple and smooth, with lots of rough edges, some high and lows, a complete family movie.
+In conclusion, Kapoor And Sons are supple and smooth, with lots of rough edges, some high and lows, a complete family movie.